codio/site/source/docs/console/index.html.markdown

 full_width: true
 ---

-When you sign into Codio, you are shown the Console
+When you sign into Codio, you are shown the console

 ![Console](docs/console-screen.png)